yashy23/webpage-publishing/README.md

 # webpage-publishing
-Created responsive UI website using bootstrap, HTML and CSS Publishing it online the login page through mailchip.
+Created responsive UI website using bootstrap, HTML and CSS.

+Publishing it online the login page through mailchip.

 Tested on different devices with different screen sizes.